-- What would be defined as 'reasonable notice' of work schedules; - Whether this would vary between different types of work or contexts; - What working hours should be in scope; - What the impact would be of the introduction of the right to reasonable notice of work schedules; - Whether the right to a reasonable notice of work schedules should be guaranteed from the start of someone's employment, or whether an individual would need to work for a certain amount of time before becoming eligible and, if so, how long: - Whether government should set a single notice period for work schedules which applies across all employers, or whether certain employers / sectors should be allowed some degree of flexibility from the "baseline" notice period and, if so, which employers/sectors; - What would be an appropriate "baseline" notice period and degree of flexibility; - Whether there are any instances where reasonable notice of a work schedule would not need to be given; - How reasonable notice of a work schedule would be recorded; - What the penalty for non-compliance should be; and - What should be contained in a statutory Code of Practice.
+- What would be defined as 'reasonable notice' of work schedules; - Whether this would vary between different types of work or contexts; - What working hours should be in scope; - What the impact would be of the introduction of the right to reasonable notice of work schedules; - Whether the right to a reasonable notice of work schedules should be guaranteed from the start of someone's employment, or whether an individual would need to work for a certain amount of time before becoming eligible and, if so, how long: - Whether government should set a single notice period for work schedules which applies across all employers, or whether certain employers / sectors should be allowed some degree of flexibility from the "baseline" notice period and, if so, which employers/sectors; - What would be an appropriate "baseline" notice period and degree of flexibility; - Whether there are any instances where reasonable notice of a work schedule would not need to be given; - How reasonable notice of a work schedule would be recorded: - · What the penalty for non-compliance should be; and - What should be contained in a statutory Code of Practice.

-There has been no progress on implementation of these reforms since July 2019.
+There has been no progress on implementation of these reforms since July 2019 although the government is now supporting the Private Members' Workers (Predictable Terms and Conditions) Bill (see Worker Status below).